Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Fight for Survival

 After a fitful night of rest, Juliane continued on her trek, pushing forward until she heard the call of the King Vulture.
-She recognized the call from her time in Panguana, and realized there were dead bodies nearby.
-The next day, Juliane came across the body of three passengers still strapped to their seat.
+She recognized the call from her time in Panguana and realized there were dead bodies nearby.
+The next day, Juliane came across the body of three passengers still strapped to their seats.
 They had landed headfirst, and in her recollection Koepcke once said, "I could tell it was a woman because she had polished toenails, and the others must have been two men, judging by their pants and shoes.
-I moved on after a while, but in the first moment after finding them, it was like I was paralyzed."
+I moved on after a while, but in the first moment after finding them, it was like I was paralyzed" (Vice, 2010).

 Life After the Crash